U9 Vikings 2, Wappingers 2

 The Storm fell short of scoring, but they had a few great close misses and almost a few breakaways.
 Their team-first mentality shined as each player stepped it up a notch when some players were injured.
 Overall, Team Storm continued to progress and kept a positive attitude.
 Despite losing in the match they played with joy.

 The offense, led by Connor Keegan, Oliver Sanders, Marco Dillello, Lenny Wolfe, Alex Gaugler, and Gavin Mahoney gelled well together, and made some creative and exciting plays.
 The defense led by Griffin Luca, Lincoln Wayland, and Chris Kordaris made some choice stops.
 Again Theo Saks and Jack Ferreira as goalkeepers were terrific and saved some impressive shots.

 Off last week’s rousing 5-0 first win of the season, Team Force where up against Cornwall on a smaller field where Force’s aggressive running game produced a first goal by Roth Westphal, followed by Bryce Kenny and finally a penalty kick goal by Roth Westphal.

 Yet in spite of the selfless saves by defensive players and the outstanding saves of star goalie George Stubbs, Force yielded to Cornwall in a 5-3 final.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.